achafetz/DataPack/DataPack/Documents/DP Identified Issues.md

       3. Remove the "A" in AP_indtype so it is just P_indtype in AG15
         * AG15 = =SUMIFS(D_ovc_serv_fy18,D_mech,P_mech,D_type,**P_indtype**)
       4. Copy the formula in AG15 down to the last row

+7. 2016 PLHIV points to wrong reference
+  - Issue: The formula for 2016 PLHIV in the target setting tab points to the DATIM Indicator tab, when it should point to the Assumptions tab.
+If the country team makes changes to their 2016 PLHIV numbers, they won't be reflected in the target setting tab.
+  - Affected Tab: Target Calculation
+  - Fix:
+      1. In cell F7, replace =INDEX(plhiv,MATCH(snu,snulist,0)) with =INDEX(M_plhiv_fy16,MATCH(snu,Msnulist,0))
+      2. Copy the foruma from F7 down to the last row.